 Quality, above all

-Note that in addition to containing less sugar than milk chocolate, dark chocolate contains less sodium, and more fibre, iron, magnesium and caffeine.
+In addition to containing less sugar than milk chocolate, dark chocolate contains less sodium, and more fiber, iron, magnesium and caffeine.

 A natural antidepressant